 Uterine fibroids are most common during the reproductive years, so it comes as no surprise to us that many of our patients are concerned about preserving fertility.
 Some avoid treatment altogether because they’ve been told a hysterectomy –– the complete surgical removal of the uterus –– is their only option.
 We want you to know that this isn’t true.

-At USA Fibroid Centers, our experts offer an effective, nonsurgical treatment that can preserve your uterus and retain your fertility.
+At USA Fibroid Centers, our experts offer an effective, non-surgical treatment that can preserve your uterus and retain your fertility.
 Uterine Fibroid Embolization (UFE) is a minimally invasive, outpatient procedure that involves less risk and a significantly shorter recovery time than fibroid surgery.
-If you are suffering from symptomatic fibroids before or after pregnancy, but have not yet completed your family, we suggest inquiring whether you are a good candidate for UFE.
+If you suffer from symptomatic fibroids, and have not been able to conceive, we suggest inquiring whether you are a good candidate for UFE.
 While you do not want to undergo uterine fibroid treatment while pregnant, conceiving may become easier if you treat your fibroids prior to becoming pregnant.

 Beyond Fibroids and Pregnancy

-If you have any remaining concerns about fibroids and pregnancy, please discuss them with your doctor or one of our fibroid specialists.
-While pregnancy is a joyous time for many mothers-to-be, it is also critical to understand the increased risks involved to you and your baby when fibroids are involved.
+If you have any remaining concerns about uterine fibroids while pregnant, please discuss them with your doctor or one of our fibroid specialists.
+While pregnancy is a joyous time for many mothers-to-be, it is also critical to understand the increased risks to you and your baby when fibroids are involved.
 Simply being aware of potential signs of pregnancy complications can help you know when to seek medical attention.
 If you have any related concerns at all, don’t hesitate to contact your doctor immediately.

 After delivery, your fibroid symptoms may resolve naturally over time.
 However, if you continue to experience the negative effects of fibroids, we encourage you call us to schedule a consultation with one of our leading experts.
 After treatment with Uterine Fibroid Embolization, you can quickly get back to enjoying life with your beautiful baby!